AndieWill510/tinydoor/Options/096-the-side-hustle-is-not-a-solution-to-the-hostile-room.md

 ## Pressure

-The trick is quiet.

 The demand to adapt moves locations.

 At first, the office would not change.

-Now the market will not care.

-The sensory load the room refused to lower is now yours to solve alone.

 The flexible schedule that sounded like relief can become the absence of any floor when the body has a bad month.

 The freedom from masking can become the demand to sell yourself in public.

-Write the pitch.
+> Write the pitch.

-Find the client.
+> Find the client.

-Post the update.
+> Post the update.

-Send the invoice.
+> Send the invoice.

-Track the tax.
+> Track the tax.

-Answer the message.
+> Answer the message.

-Be professional while exhausted.
+> Be professional while exhausted.

-Be visible while overloaded.
+> Be visible while overloaded.

-Be charming while trying not to disappear.
+> Be charming while trying not to disappear.

 The hostile employer may be gone.